What does it cost, is it sustainable for Europe and will consumers still get acceptable prices?

 Airlines want to generate as much revenues as possible.
 Therefore, they sell sometimes tickets at ridiculously low prices.
 This doesn’t change when prices for fuel go up or down, see above, and won’t change if airlines buy CO2 emission rights for their flights.

 Many businessmen buy expensive tickets on Monday mornings, whilst late Sunday evening demand is low.
 Therefore, airlines offer their customers only expensive tickets on former but many cheap ones on the later flight.
 Bargains of € 99.99 or even € 9.99 do not cover the costs, but generates at least some revenue from an otherwise empty seat.
 Airlines combine the earnings and losses of both flights to make a profit.

 B) Selling a ticket is not an airline’s only objective

 Many airlines profit from other revenues connected to a ticket.
-Booking a ticket is connected to booking a hotel, a rental car,, transfers, luggage allowances, or buying insurances, seat options, duty free articles or food and drink at an airport or on board, e.t.c.
-Airlines benefit from these revenues too, many as run the shops at the airport or the terminal themselves.
+Booking a ticket is connected to booking a hotel, a rental car, transfers, luggage allowances, or buying insurances, seat options, duty free articles or food and drink at an airport or on board, e.t.c.
+Airlines benefit from these revenues too, because many run these shops at the airport themselves.

 At the end, Europe can profit from increased revenues from CO2 emission rights.
 These revenues can flow into research and development of sustainable transport solutions assuring long term high quality employments.